-For some of us who don’t mind a bit of DIY, painting your own roof can be a tantalising prospect.
-In the long run will it save you money?
-Our guide below will help you figure out if DIY Roof Painting is for you with the following questions:
+Our guide below will help you figure out if DIY Roof Painting is right for you, with the following areas:

 - What equipment will I need?

-- Pros vs cons of painting your own roof
+- Pros vs cons of DIY roof painting.

 1. HOW TO PAINT A ROOF